joker-87/AIW/README.md

 The Windows Remote Registry service is a feature on all Microsoft Windows operating system that enables remote access to the client computer or server for viewing and modifying the Windows registry entries.

-_Fax:

-Windows 10 include an application called Windows Fax and Scan.
-This program allows users to send and receive faxes right from their computers.

 _BDESVC:

 BDESVC hosts the BitLocker Drive Encryption service.
 BitLocker Drive Encryption provides secure startup for the operating system, as well as full volume encryption for OS, fixed or removable volumes.